sophiaelizecruz/sophiaelizecruz.github.io/nowhere-to-go-but-up.md

 writing.
 Developing my technical portfolio also helped me to prepare for another program that I had taken this semester, which focused on resume/cover letter development and other career-related aspects.
 You would expect to only go over technical concepts in a class like this, but in reality, it allowed me to develop a professional persona and allowed me to interact with and make friends with the people in my major.
+While I have a lot more to learn, I feel that 314 has given me the some very valuable tools and that I will need to succeed down the line.

 ## So Many Environments to Choose From!